İstenen sayfanın yerel versiyonuna yönlendirildiniz

 Wastewater 2 7.36 6.99 7.61 7.21 7.29±0.26 3.6

-Determination of the sum parameter AOF according to DIN 38409-59 enables fast and reliable screening of PFASs in various water samples.
-Ideal for monitoring, this approach can serve as a supplementary method to the comprehensive, time-consuming, and expensive targeted analysis of PFASs by e.g., LC-MS/MS. With the possibility of automated sample preparation in combination with a fully automated analysis by CIC, this is an easy, reliable, fully automated, and straightforward technique for routine AOF analysis.
-AOF analysis with CIC according to DIN 38409-59 is thus a fast method to monitor PFASs in water sources.
+Determination of the sum parameter AOF by adsorption of organic fluorine, pyrohydrolytic combustion, and subsequent fluorine determination by ion chromatography as described in U.S. EPA 1621, DIN 38409-59, and ISO/DIS 18127 enables a fast and reliable way for screening PFASs in various water samples.
+Ideal for monitoring, this approach can serve as a supplementary method to the comprehensive, time-consuming, and expensive targeted analysis of PFASs by e.g., LC-MS/MS [4].
+With the possibility of automated sample preparation in combination with fully automated analysis by CIC, this is an easy, reliable, economic, time-saving, and straightforward technique for routine AOF analysis and estimation of «total» PFASs.

 3. Lanciki, A. Adsorbable Organic Fluorine (AOF) - a Sum Parameter for Non-Targeted Screening of per- and Polyfluorinated Alkyl Substances (PFASs) in Waters.
-WP-078EN, Metrohm AG 2021.
+Metrohm AG.

 4. Shoemaker, J.; Tettenhorst, D. Method 537.1: Determination of Selected Per- and Polyfluorinated Alkyl Substances in Drinking Water by Solid Phase Extraction and Liquid Chromatography/Tandem Mass Spectrometry (LC/MS/MS).
 U.S. Environmental Protection Agency, Office of Research and Development, National Center for Environmental Assessment, Washington, DC, 2018.